 Directed by Henry Hathaway

-The Actors: Gene Tierney (Zia), Bruce Cabot (William Crawford), George Sanders (Coombes), Harry Carey (Dewey), Joseph Calleia (Pallini), Reginald Gardiner (Turner), Carl Esmond (Kuypens), Marc Lawrence (Abdi Hammud), Sir.
-Cedric Hardwicke (Bishop Coombes), Gilbert-Emery (Ashburton), Jeni Le Gon (Miriami), Emmett Smith (Kipsang), Dorothy Dandridge (Kipsang's wife), William Broadus (village headman), Ivan Browning (signal man), Frank Clarke (pilot), Frederick Clarke (Ibrahim), Eddie Das (Pindi), William R. Dunn (Kipsang's victim), Al Duvall (Magabul), Riccardo Freda (pilot), Wesley Gale (native boy), Gibson Gowland (chuchgoer in wheelchair), Jester Hairston (native boy), Darby Jones (camel man), Walter Knox (father), Tetsu Komai (Kuypens' Shenzi aide), Lawrence LaMarr (Shenzi informer), Prince Modupe (Miriami's sweetheart), Curtis Nero (Corporal of Askaris), Hassan Said (Arab reader), Woody Strode (tribal policeman), Horace Walker (lecherous old man), Blue Washington (Askari veteran), Kenny Washington (Sergeant Kumakwa).
+The Actors: Gene Tierney (Zia), Bruce Cabot (Captain William Crawford), George Sanders (Major A.L.
+'Herbie' Coombes), Harry Carey (Alan Dewey), Joseph Calleia (Pallini, Italian prisoner), Reginald Gardiner (Lieutenant Rodney 'Roddy' Turner), Carl Esmond (Jan Kuypens), Marc Lawrence (Abdi Hammud), Sir.
+Cedric Hardwicke (Bishop Coombes), Gilbert-Emery (Ashburton), Jeni Le Gon (Miriami), Emmett Smith (Kipsang), Dorothy Dandridge (Kipsang's wife), William Broadus (village headman), Ivan Browning (signal man), Frank Clarke (pilot), Frederick Clarke (Ibrahim), Eddie Das (Pindi), William R. Dunn (Kipsang's victim), Al Duvall (Magabul), Riccardo Freda (pilot), Wesley Gale (native boy), Gibson Gowland (chuchgoer in wheelchair), Jester Hairston (native boy), Darby Jones (camel man), Walter Knox (father), Tetsu Komai (Kuypens' Shenzi aide), Lawrence LaMarr (Shenzi informer), Prince Modupe (Miriami's sweetheart), Curtis Nero (Corporal of Askaris), Hassan Said (Arab reader), Woody Strode (tribal policeman), Horace Walker (lecherous old man), Blue Washington (Askari veteran), Kenny Washington (Sergeant Kumakwa)

 Free Download of the old movie Sundown